Skip to main content

 Quality Gates: Check if work meets standards → approve or send for revision Classification: Categorize inputs → route to specialized handlers Escalation: Try automated solution → escalate to human if needed Iterative Refinement: Generate → evaluate → improve until acceptable

-Conditional edges only work with workflow architecture, not with single agents
+Conditional edges only work with workflow architecture, not with supervisor or single agents

 Next Steps